-- Arrange for appropriate compensation for loss of biodiversity. - Provide appropriate compensation for the loss of value of land falling within the tower footprint or along the corridor RoW.
-In addition, for any temporary loss to crops, vegetation, trees, potentially caused by construction activities, arrange for compensation to the affected land owners. - Adopt appropriate engineering and associated mitigation measures and plans to minimise adverse impacts to local communities during construction activities. - Adopt appropriate EHS safeguards and good practices to be adopted by construction contractors to ensure that occupational health and safety risks of labours are maintained at acceptable levels.
+- Arrange for appropriate compensation for loss of biodiversity/forest land caused because of diversion of forest land (three protected forest patches), as per regulatory provisions. - Provide appropriate compensation for the loss of value of land falling within the tower footprint or along the corridor RoW.
+In addition, for any temporary loss to crops, vegetation, trees, potentially caused by construction activities, arrange for compensation to the affected land owners.

+- Adopt appropriate engineering and associated mitigation measures and plans to minimise adverse impacts to local communities during construction activities. - Adopt appropriate EHS safeguards and good practices to be adopted by construction contractors to ensure that occupational health and safety risks of labours are maintained at acceptable levels.
 The labour force should also undergo compulsory training on work related health and safety measures. - Where possible, ensure local suppliers and contractors implement local employment and procurement policies to the benefit neighbouring communities along the alignment.

-As part of the ESMP, it is proposed to arrange for necessary approvals for cutting of trees and obtaining consent from land owners through whose land the RoW would be passing.
+As part of the ESMP, it is proposed to arrange for necessary approvals for clearing of forests, cutting of trees, and obtaining consent from land owners through whose land the RoW would be passing.
 In order to ensure that the ESMP is implemented during construction phase, specific conditions of contract for Site Contractors to be engaged have been laid down which would be made part of the Bidding document.
-A ESMP monitoring plan would also be implemented to be enable JSU to ensure that the planned mitigation measures are being implemented and adverse impacts are kept to the minimum possible level.
+A ESMP monitoring plan would also be implemented to be enable JSUNL to ensure that the planned mitigation measures are being implemented and adverse impacts are kept to the minimum possible level.